Heaton, Newcastle upon Tyne: Economy

 During the 19th century, the building of the railways saw a line pass through Heaton, now the East Coast Main Line.
 Heaton also has a major rail depot.
 Heaton became the location of Sir Charles Parsons engineering works producing turbines which was founded in 1889.

 Third Avenue was the birthplace of the Ringtons Tea business.

 The main commercial street in Heaton is Chillingham Road which benefits from local amenities including two small supermarkets, a number of small shops and newsagents, hairdressers, takeaways, cafes, restaurants and public houses.
 Heaton Road is also becoming a notable commercial street.

 Education

 Heaton has a large secondary school, Heaton Manor School, recently renamed Jesmond Park Academy, although many children in Heaton attend Benfield School, located on the Heaton/Walkergate boundary.
 There are also a number of primary schools spread over the area: Ravenswood Primary School, Chillingham Road Primary School, Hotspur Primary School and St. Teresa's Primary School.

 Despite austerity, Heaton retains an autism-friendly library in High Heaton with 3-hour computer access and a range of fiction and non-fiction books available.

+In 1932, Henderson Hall was opened as halls of residence for Newcastle University.